tmr08c/tmr08c.github.io/content/blog/2020/04/how-i-debug-my-dependencies/index.md

 While writing, I realize my workflow around this is a bit inefficient.
 Often, I go to the Issues tab to search for some keywords (sometimes remembering to turn off the default `is:open` filter, sometimes not).
 If I don't find anything, I will want to check for Pull Requests too, so I tweak the search again (dropping `is:issue` from the search or going to the Pull Request tab).

 I think I would be better off going straight to the general search bar in GitHub.
-The result of searching this way includes tabs for Issues (which includes Pull Requests), Commits (which should also be a superset of Pull Requests), Wiki pages, **and** code (which us to the next section):
+The result of searching this way includes tabs for Issues (which includes Pull Requests), Commits (which should also be a superset of Pull Requests), Wiki pages, **and** code (which will take us into the next section):

 <img src="./github-search.png" alt="GitHub search page example" />